LeoUtas/bird_classification_flask_backend/README.md

 ### Data source

 This project utilizes a bird species dataset provided by <a href="https://www.kaggle.com/gpiosenka">Gerry</a>, available on Kaggle.
 For detailed information, visit <a href="https://www.kaggle.com/datasets/gpiosenka/100-bird-species/data"> birds 525 species- image classification </a>.

-### The design

-I developed a bird classification web application with three distinct approaches:

--   A 2-stage model using YOLOv8 architecture, <a href="https://github.com/LeoUtas/bird_classification_flask_YOLOv8.git">(source code)</a>;
--   A 1-stage model using MobileNet architectures, <a href="https://github.com/LeoUtas/bird_classification_flask_MobileNet.git">(source code)</a>; and
--   A combination of the YOLOv8 and MobileNet architectures, <a href="https://github.com/LeoUtas/bird_classification_flask_2models.git">(source code)</a>

-I chose the MobileNet architecture for the <a href="https://bird-classification524-b310a542793a.herokuapp.com/"> final web application </a> after evaluating different models.
-Although the YOLO8n object detection feature enhances functionality, it is not critical for this specific task and could potentially reduce performance speed.
-YOLO8n is therefore excluded from this version.
-Nevertheless, in situations where object measurement is key, like in the detection and measurement of fish samples, integrating an object detector like YOLO8n can be extremely valuable.
-This repository includes the source code for the web application.

 ### How to use the source code